bregnery/BoostedZ/ToyAnalysis/README.md

 # UFhmumuVariableStage

+This directory is here for documentation and reference purposes.
+The current program is in BoZDiMuAnalysis.

 This code calculates additional variables using the stage1 ntuples created by Justin's UFDiMuonsAnalyzer.

 Current path: Data -> UFDiMuonsAnalyzer -> UFhmumuVariableStage